Let’s be honest: your employees use smartphones and tablets every day, everywhere — including in your workplace.

 If L&D professionals understand this behavior and offer valuable content that will allow employees to learn across micro-moments, the impact of training will be dramatically increased.

-Gone are the days when all employees will sit for hours on end listening passively to training sessions.
-Today, people learn non-linearly and actively, on the go, in short bursts when they can find time, and across a variety of devices.
+Gone are the days when all employees sit for hours on end listening passively to training sessions.
+Today, people mostly learn on the go, non-linearly and actively, in short bursts when they can find time, and across a variety of devices.

 Any training program needs to take into consideration and map out the different stages of the learner’s journey, including how and when they will access your content.
 For training purposes, you need to focus especially on thinking about the “want to know” and “want to do” behaviors they have throughout each and every day.

 Talk to your employees and their managers, or study their habits in the training programs that exist today.
-It’s essential to understand their common questions, their approaches for gathering information, and how they learn from one another.
+It’s essential to understand their common questions, their approaches to gathering information, and their learning preferences and patterns.

-If you can understand the questions that employees are asking — specifically what they want to know and want to do — you’ll be able to create impactful micro-learning courses that meet their needs and solves their pain points.
+If you can understand the questions that employees are asking on a daily basis— specifically what they want to know and want to do — you’ll be able to create impactful micro-learning courses that meet their needs and solves their pain points.

 Additional Read: Steps To Address Micro Learning Moments

-Take a hard look at your content — is the right size and format to effectively meet your employees’ needs?
+Take a hard look at your content — is it the right size and format to effectively meet your employees’ needs?

 There’s nothing worse than employers sitting through a 15-minute video when the most significant thing they wanted to learn (or what you wanted to teach them) is buried around the seven-minute mark.
 They’re very unlikely to turn to this content when they have a burning question on their minds.